ShubhamAgarwal12/DetectLogo/README.md

 ## Getting Started

-This project will make you familiar to logo identification and matching using the SIFT feature detector and descriptor published by David Lowe in 1999 using its opencv binding in python.
-The page contains approach and instructions get you a copy of the project up and running on your local machine for development and testing purposes.
-See deployment for notes on how to deploy the project on a live system.
+This project will make you familiar to logo identification and matching using SIFT feature detector and descriptor using opencv binding in python.
+The page contains details about the approach and instructions get the project up and running on your local machine.

 ### Prerequisites